 While many instructors at public non-degree-granting institutions hold doctoral degrees, relevant professional experience in technical or vocational fields is an important criterion for hiring instructors.
 In addition to regular instructor staff, part-time instructors are drawn from industry, secondary schools, universities, professional fields, and health and social services.
 Private non-degree-granting institutions are even more likely to have instructors whose qualifications are primarily the amount of experience they have working in the discipline.

 Administration and Governance

-Public colleges, specialized institutes, community colleges, institutes of technology and advanced learning, colleges of applied arts and technology, and CÉGEPs may be more closely regulated than universities.
-Unlike the bicameral system commonly in place for universities, public colleges typically have a single board of governors, with the majority of the members appointed by provincial or territorial governments, with student, faculty, and community representation.
-Governments tend to be more involved with the overall direction of non-degree-granting institutions, and this involvement can extend to admission policies, program approval, curricula, institutional planning, and working conditions.
-Program planning tends to rely on input from community, business, industry, and labour representatives serving on college advisory committees, with overall direction provided by college administrators.
+Public non-degree-granting institutions are typically more closely regulated than universities.
+Unlike the bicameral system commonly in place for universities, public colleges typically have a single board of governors, with the majority of the members appointed by provincial or territorial governments.
+Boards have student, faculty, and community representation.
+Governments tend to be more involved with the overall direction of non-degree-granting institutions, and this involvement can extend to admission policies, academic program approval, curriculum, institutional planning, and working conditions.
+Academic program planning tends to rely on input from community, business, industry, and labour representatives serving on college advisory committees, with overall direction provided by college administrators.
 Programs are generally organized into schools, divisions, or departments.
 As with universities, colleges are typically led by a president.

-Programs at private non-degree-granting postsecondary institutions tend to be shorter and more intensive than programs in public institutions.
+Academic programs at private non-degree-granting postsecondary institutions tend to be shorter and more intensive than academic programs in public institutions.
 These private institutions usually award certificates and diplomas, and transferring credits or academic credentials obtained through these programs to further study at a public college or university is less common.
 Study periods at private non-degree-granting institutions tend to be measured in weeks and semesters, rather than in years.

-Comprehensive review of this information: February 2009
+Comprehensive review of this information: March 2021